DavidVentura/blog/blog/raw/postgres-lib-2/POST.md

 }
 ```

-but of course, just creating some 'registry' doesn't mean that postgres will do anything, we need to patch Postgres a little bit:
+but of course, just creating some 'registry' doesn't mean that Postgres will magically use it.
+We need to replace the
+dynamic extension loading with code that will look in the registry:

 In `src/backend/utils/fmgr/dfmgr.c`:
 ```diff